 Remedy

-Ford will notify owners by mail and instruct you to take your truck to a dealership to add the missing electrical circuit to the engine bay wiring harness.
+FCA Canada will notify owners by mail and advise you to take your vehicle to a dealership to update the vehicle software.

 Safety Risk